-Table Dille

-(in DKK million) SII Local GAAP
+(in DKK million) SII Local GAAP Reinsurance recoverable 3,1 1,3

-Reinsurance

-recoverables 4,6 5,1

-The main difference between reinsurance recoverable in Solvency II and Local GAAP is the counterparty default adjustment that is not included in Local GAAP.
-Normally is the calculation of premium provision the most important difference, but as there is nearly no premium provision at ceded business at year end 2022, this is not relevant.
+The main difference between reinsurance recoverable in Solvency II and Local GAAP is that an IBNR reserve was booked for ceded business in Solvency II, this reserve is not included in Local GAAP.
+Another difference is the counterparty default adjustment, which is not included in Local GAAP.
+Normally, the calculation of premium provision is the most important difference, but as there is nearly no premium provision at ceded business at yearend 2023, this is not relevant.